githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 1. Create the frontend and backend in the octofit-tracker directory of this repository in one command
 2. The octofit-tracker/backend directory will store the django project with the name octofit-tracker
+3. The Django project octofit-tracker directory will have all the backend components for the app
-3. Setup backend python venv and install octofit-tracker/requirements.txt first
+4. Setup backend python venv and install octofit-tracker/requirements.txt first
-4. Create the django app directly in the directory octofit_tracker/backend
+5. Create the django app directly in the directory octofit_tracker/backend
-5. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
+6. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
-6. Install bootstrap
+7. Install bootstrap
-7. Install and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'
+8. Install mongodb via 'apt-get' and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'

+Tha directory tree for the OctoFit Tracker App

+octofit-tracker/
+├── backend/
+│   ├── venv/
+│   ├── octofit_tracker/
+│   │   ├── __init__.py
+│   │   ├── models.py
+│   │   ├── serializers.py
+│   │   ├── settings.py
+│   │   ├── views.py
+│   │   ├── urls.py
+│   │   ├── wsgi.py
+│   │   └── asgi.py
+└── frontend/
+    ├── node_modules/
+    ├── public/
+    ├── src/
+    ├── package.json
+    └── README.md

 Use a Python virtual environment and install all python dependencies from file octofit-tracker/requirements.txt in this workspace